HaHa421/rxqlite/README.md

 and check that the cluster contais 3 nodes (membership : [1,2,3]).

-we are now done with cluster first run initialisation.

-any subsequent cluster runs don't need to go through cluster initialisation step.
+Any subsequent cluster runs don't need to pass --member nor --leader when launching nodes

 for further information on openraft you can check: https://github.com/datafuselabs/openraft